Part 1: What is Mindfulness Practice and How Can I Do It?

 What is Mindfulness?

-To help get you started, I have recorded a free, five-minute guided mindfulness practice, which you can access using this link: https://soundcloud.com/melindajoyrothouse/brief-mindfulness-meditation
+To help get you started, I have recorded a free, five-minute guided mindfulness practice, which you can access using this link.

-A little bit on a daily basis goes a long way, so rather than trying to sit for long periods of time, start with just a few minutes on a regular basis and build up from there.
+A little bit on a daily basis goes a long way.
+Rather than trying to sit for long periods of time, start with just a few minutes on a regular basis and build up from there.
 It may be very difficult at first, or it may feel very natural; everyone’s experience is different.
-But for myself and for millions of others over the past 2500 years, the practice of mindfulness meditation has offered many lasting benefits.
-And in some sense, mindfulness becomes even more vital in these uncertain times, so if you’re feeling stressed and anxious, as we all are on some level in these times, try it out and see what happens.
+But for myself and for millions of others over the past 2,500 years, the practice of mindfulness meditation has offered many lasting benefits.
+And in some sense, mindfulness becomes even more vital in these uncertain times.
+So if you’re feeling stressed and anxious, as we all are on some level in these times, try it out and see what happens.

-Our next post in the series will focus on practicing mindfulness with friends, family, and community.
+The next post in the series focuses on practicing mindfulness with friends, family, and community.
+Read it here.

 Melinda Rothouse, Ph.D., is a career, creativity, and leadership coach with Coaching4Good.
 She is also a longtime mindfulness practitioner and teacher.
-Her new book, A Mindful Approach to Team Creativity and Collaboration: Creating a Culture of Innovation, is due out in the spring of 2020 from Palgrave Macmillan.
+Her new book, A Mindful Approach to Team Creativity and Collaboration: Creating a Culture of Innovation, was released in the fall of 2020 from Palgrave Macmillan.